Cosmic-ray propagation around the Sun: investigating the influence of the solar magnetic field on the cosmic-ray Sun shadow: Simulation of the Sun shadow

 \subsection{Passing probability and weighting scheme}

-In order to mimic the rotation of the solar magnetic field within a Carrington rotation, which has a synodic rotation period of $\sim 27.3$ days, a total of 36 calculations is performed revolving the injection plane (instead of the solar magnetic field) in steps of $10^{\circ}$ around the rotation axis of the Sun.
-To quantify how likely it is for a particle with energy $E$ and atomic number $Z$ coming from direction $i$ to pass the Sun without hitting its surface, we then define the passing probability $p$ of a specific Carrington rotation CR as the number $n_{\mathrm{pass}}$ of angular steps for which the particle passes the Sun, divided by the total number $n_{\mathrm{tot}}=36$ of angular steps:
+In order to mimic the rotation of the solar magnetic field within a Carrington rotation, which has a synodic rotation period of $\sim 27.3$ days, a total of 36 calculations was performed, revolving the injection plane (instead of the solar magnetic field) in steps of $10^{\circ}$ around the rotation axis of the Sun.
+To quantify how likely it is for a particle with energy $E$ and atomic number $Z$ coming from direction $i$ to pass the Sun without hitting its surface, we then defined the passing probability $p$ of a specific Carrington rotation CR as the number $n_{\mathrm{pass}}$ of angular steps for which the particle passes the Sun, divided by the total number $n_{\mathrm{tot}}=36$ of angular steps:

-This is done for the nuclei of hydrogen, helium, nitrogen, aluminum, and iron with particle energies of $10^{1.0}$, $10^{1.6}$, and $10^{2.2}$~TeV (corresponding to 10, $\sim 40$ and $\sim158$~TeV).
-Particles with higher energies are neglected due to their lower particle flux.
-We run our computations for the Carrington rotations approximately covering the time window between November and February of each season, since only in between these months does the IceCube detector observe the cosmic-ray flux from a window around the Sun, considering the seasons 2007/2008 to 2016/2017.
+This is done for the nuclei of hydrogen, helium, nitrogen, aluminum, and iron with particle energies of $10^{1.0}$, $10^{1.6}$, and $10^{2.2}$~TeV (corresponding to $10$, $\sim 40$ and $\sim158$~TeV).
+Particles with higher energies were omitted due to their lower particle flux.
+We run our computations for the Carrington rotations approximately over the time window between November and February of each season, since it is only between these months that the IceCube detector observes the cosmic-ray flux from a window around the Sun, considering the seasons 2007-08 through 2016-17.

-The result for each set of atomic number and energy is weighted corresponding to its abundance based on the \textit{HGm} model (see section~\ref{sec:crmodels}).
-Assuming that the calculated Sun shadow does not vary considerably within an energy range of $\pm0.3$ in $\log(E)$, we obtain the weighting factors $g_{Z, E}$ by integrating the energy spectra in an integration interval from $10^{x-0.3}\;\textrm{TeV}$ to $10^{x+0,3}\;\textrm{TeV}$ for all mentioned energies and atomic numbers.
-Using these weighting factors, the weighted arithmetic mean of all sets of energy and atomic number is determined for each Carrington rotation (CR) according to
+The result for each set of atomic number and energy was weighted according to its abundance based on the HGm model (see Sect.~\ref{sec:crmodels}).
+Assuming that the calculated Sun shadow does not vary considerably within an energy range of $\pm0.3$ in $\log(E)$, we obtained the weighting factors $g_{Z, E}$ by integrating the energy spectra in an integration interval from $10^{x-0.3}$~TeV to $10^{x+0.3}$~TeV for all mentioned energies and atomic numbers.
+Using these weighting factors, the weighted arithmetic mean of all sets of energy and atomic number was determined for each Carrington rotation (CR) according to

-In the last step, the mean of $\bar{p}_{i, \mathrm{CR}}$ for all Carrington rotations and the corresponding standard deviation are determined.
+In the last step, the mean of $\bar{p}_{i, \mathrm{CR}}$ for all Carrington rotations and the corresponding standard deviation were determined.